MARS: A neurosymbolic approach for interpretable drug discovery: Discussion

 NeSy approaches are sometimes portrayed as more trustworthy than their black-box counterparts, partially due to increased interpretability \citep{trustworthy, lauren_neuroai}.
 Here, we presented a NeSy RL approach, \(\text{MARS}_{P_{2H}}\), which promotes interpretability by deconvoluting drug MoAs.
 Specifically, through our novel algorithm, two-hop joint probabilities (\(P_{2H}\)), MARS learned weights corresponding to rules representing MoA patterns; each weight served as a proxy for each rule's importance.
 However, these insights revealed a new issue: NeSy RL approaches on KGs are susceptible to reasoning shortcuts.
 Specifically, in our study, predictions were driven by node degree bias.
 Ultimately, MARS’ interpretability called the trustworthiness of such approaches to question.

-To address this, we considered \citet{marconato2024bears}'s desiderata for a shortcut-aware NeSy system.
+To address this, we considered Marconato \textit{et al.}'s \citep{marconato2024bears} desiderata for a shortcut-aware NeSy system.
 Specifically, on \textit{MoA-net-10k}, \(\text{MARS}_{P_{2H}}\) showed both competitive \textit{performance} as well as \textit{calibration} in comparison to other models.
 Notably, however, measuring \textit{calibration} is challenging in this domain.
 While rule-based predictions, measured through pruned metrics, follow the expected semantics for MoA deconvolution, we can not determine whether every \textit{other} prediction follows \textit{unintended} semantics.
-For example, in the classic MNIST addition task, popularly used to assess NeSy methods \citep{manhaeve2018deepproblog}, a model is trained to determine the sum of two handwritten digits.
-In this toy example, the misclassification of a handwritten `2' as `3' and vice versa would still amount to the same sum.
+For example, in the classic MNIST addition task introduced in Section~\ref{sec:intro}, the misclassification of a handwritten `2' as `3' and vice versa would still amount to the same sum.
 Thus, reasoning shortcuts can be objectively identified.
 On the contrary, while we provide evidence that predictions using associative patterns are \textit{largely} affected by node degree bias, we can not determine whether such patterns \textit{always} reflect a reasoning shortcut.
+Finally, regarding \textit{cost effectiveness}, \(\text{MARS}_{P_{2H}}\) can be applied to any KG, serving as a generalizable mitigation strategy.